James Lowry Donaldson

-James Lowry Donaldson (March 17, 1814 – November 4, 1885) was an American soldier and author.
+General James Lowry Donaldson (March 17, 1814 – November 4, 1885) was an American soldier and author.
 He served as a general in the Union Army during the American Civil War and was noted for his proficiency in military logistics.

 Biography

-Donaldson was born in Baltimore, Maryland, to James Donaldson Lowry and Mary Purviance Cox within a prominent Baltimore family.
-His father was a practicing attorney in Baltimore City, a member of the House of Delegates in Annapolis, and the first fallen officer at the Battle of North Point during the War of 1812.
-On September 1, 1832, he was appointed from Maryland to the United States Military Academy, graduating in 1836.
+Donaldson was born in Baltimore, Maryland, to James Lowry Donaldson and Jane Stewart; his father had previously changed his name from Lowry to Donaldson at the request of relatives His father was a practicing attorney in Baltimore City, a member of the House of Delegates in Annapolis, a surveyor of the Louisiana Territory, a witness in the treason proceedings against Aaron Burr and the first fallen officer at the Battle of North Point during the War of 1812.
+On September 1, 1832, James Lowry Donaldson was appointed from Maryland to the United States Military Academy, graduating in 1836.
 Brevetted a second lieutenant in the 3rd U.S. Artillery, he was sent to the West on garrison duty, where his proficiency in logistics and supply management was first noted.

 He later served with distinction as a first lieutenant in the Second Seminole War in Florida and then in the 1st U.S. Artillery during the Mexican–American War, where he was distinguished at the Battle of Buena Vista.
 Promoted to Major (United States) for gallantry in action, he then served in a variety of frontier outposts, including as the quartermaster at the military camp on Pawneee Fork in Kansas from 1859 to 1860.
 He led a wagon train of supplies through hostile Indian country into New Mexico Territory.